-Clavam Dry Syrup is an antibiotic medicine that helps treat bacterial infections of the ear, nose, throat, chest, lungs, teeth, skin, and urinary tract.
-It is capable of killing bacteria that have become resistant to other therapies and thus also helps treat tuberculosis that is resistant to other treatments.
+Clavam Dry Syrup is an antibiotic medication used to treat bacterial infections affecting the ear, nose, throat, chest, lungs, teeth, skin, and urinary tract.
+It effectively combats bacteria that have developed resistance to other treatments, making it useful for managing drug-resistant tuberculosis as well.

 USES OF CLAVAM DRY SYRUP IN CHILDREN